Chart Color Schemes

 High Wycombe is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-High Wycombe's population was around 13,202 as of November 2025, according to AreaSearch's analysis.
-This represented an increase of 1,004 people from the 2021 Census figure of 12,198, indicating an 8.2% growth rate.
-The increase was inferred from the estimated resident population of 13,070 in June 2024 and an additional 90 validated new addresses since the Census date.
-This resulted in a population density ratio of 1,517 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-High Wycombe's growth rate was within 0.7 percentage points of the national average (8.9%), indicating competitive growth fundamentals.
-Overseas migration contributed approximately 63.0% of overall population gains during recent periods, driving primary population growth in the area.
+High Wycombe's population was 12,198 people according to the 2021 Census.
+By November 2025, it is estimated to be around 13,202 people, an increase of 1,004 individuals (8.2%) since the census.
+This growth can be inferred from ABS data showing an estimated resident population of 13,070 in June 2024 and the validation of 90 new addresses after the Census date.
+The population density is approximately 1,517 persons per square kilometer, exceeding the national average assessed by AreaSearch.
+High Wycombe's growth rate since the census (8.2%) is within 0.7 percentage points of the national average (8.9%).
+Overseas migration contributed around 63.0% of overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilized growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections, released in 2023 based on 2022 data.
-Future population trends suggest a slight increase below the median of statistical areas across the nation, with an expected increase of 1,529 persons to 2041 based on the latest population numbers, reflecting a total increase of 10.6% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and ABS Greater Capital Region projections from 2023 based on 2022 data for areas not covered by the former dataset.
+Future population trends suggest an increase just below the median statistical area across the nation, with High Wycombe expected to grow by 1,529 persons to 2041, reflecting a total increase of 10.6% over the 17-year period.

 Frequently Asked Questions - Population